 “I want to live in a house, but not on the Hill.
 It’s too expensive,” Sanders said.

 Outside of the Hill, there are many students living in the Table Mesa area and Goss Grove neighborhood, which is home to students from both CU and nearby Naropa University.
 Both of these areas have a high density of college-age residents looking for places without paying sky-high rent.

 Those looking for a quieter lifestyle will find many residential neighborhoods in south and east Boulder that have numerous rental properties.
 Outdoor enthusiasts can check out the Flatiron Foothills, although they may end up paying just as much as they would for a house on the Hill to get the views and nearby trails.

 For those looking to save themselves some money, and possibly stress, the apartment lifestyle could be the right choice.
-With amenities ranging from pools and saunas to fitness centers and cafés in the building system, apartments can offer things that no one house has, including early pre-leasing.
+With amenities ranging from pools and saunas to fitness centers and cafés in the building system, two bedroom apartments can offer things that no one house has, including early pre-leasing.

 “I’m looking at apartments, and I’ve already put down a lease,” said Paige Mowery, an 18-year-old freshmen speech and language major.

 “I’m excited because the apartments are still really close to campus, like one-tenth of a mile away,” Mowery said.

 Contact CU Independent Staff Writer Halie Noble at Halie.email@example.com.